amplitude/experiment-evaluation/README.md

 #### Important Build Outputs

-Native dynamic libraries are built for specific operating systems and architectures.
-MacOS targets generate `.dylib` files while linux targets generate `.so` files.
+Native static and dynamic libraries are built for specific operating systems and architectures.
+For dynamic libraries, MacOS targets generate `.dylib` files while linux targets generate `.so` files.
 Outputs are generated for `debug` and `release` build flavors.
 Debug flavor outputs will contain additional debug info when the native code crashes (kotlin stack traces, register dump, etc).

 * **`<target>`**
   * `macosX64`: MacOS with Intel Chip